 Just a Modern Mom Learning to Live a Traditional Life.

-I’m Angelica — a wife, mother, and homemaker learning as I go.
+I’m Angelica Jones— a wife, mother, and first-generation homemaker, learning as I go.